 TTY users can call 1-800-665-0354 for bilingual assistance during regular business hours.

-For more information, go to CRA – Service Complaints or see Booklet RC4420, Information on CRA Service Complaints.
+For more information, go to Make a service complaint or see Booklet RC4420, Information on CRA – Service Complaints.

 If you believe that you have experienced reprisal, complete Form RC459, Reprisal Complaint.